-- · Notify your preceptor and check what their procedure is for returning to the placement site. - You must isolate until at least 5 days have passed since either the onset of acute respiratory infection symptoms or the positive COVID-19 test (whichever was first) as per Old Govt advice. - · Email a positive PCR test result to placements@pharmacy.uq.edu.au - · As you near the end of your isolation period, contact your preceptor to let them know when you will be returning and discuss the possibility of making up some of the time missed.
+- · Notify your preceptor and check what their procedure is for returning to the placement site. - · You must immediately isolate for 5 full days from the date you had your test as per Qld Govt advice. - Email a positive PCR test result to placments@pharmacy.uq.edu.au - · As you near the end of your isolation period, contact your preceptor to let them know when you will be returning and discuss the possibility of making up some of the time missed.

-- Once you are well enough to return, email placements@pharmacy.uq.edu.au to provide an update on your planned placement hours. - · Update your placement hours in InPlace (instructions here).
+• Once you are well enough to return, email placements@pharmacy.uq.edu.au to provide an update on your planned placement hours.